ormaaj/ksh/src/cmd/INIT/README-mamake.md

     # path/to/Mamfile: startline-endline: rule

-During script execution, shell action comands are traced using the shell's xtrace option, unless the rule has the `notrace` attribute.
+During script execution, shell action commands are traced using the shell's xtrace option, unless the rule has the `notrace` attribute.

 #### Strict level 2+ change ####